 Police Remuneration Review Body (PRRB)

-The Police Federation of England & Wales makes an annual submission to the Police Remuneration Review Body (PRRB).
+We make an annual submission to the Police Remuneration Review Body (PRRB) on behalf of our members.

 The PRRB provide independent advice to the government on pay and conditions for police officers who are at or below the rank of chief superintendent.
 This includes allowances, hours of duty, leave, and related matters.

-The pay and morale survey, the only police workforce survey to gather consistent data on officers’ experiences across all 43 forces, forms a key part of the Federation's submission.
+The findings from pay and morale survey of our members, the only police workforce survey to gather consistent data on officers’ experiences across all 43 forces, forms a key part of our submission.

 Who are the PRRB?